Abizern/WeSplit-TCA/Readme.markdown

 The original was open source licenced, I'm carrying that over.

+## Requirements

+- Xcode 16+.
+Not so much for the code, but the tests are written using Swift Testing.

 ## Notes

 Fairly simple app - not sure that using TCA provides any extra benefits over the usual MVVM used with SwiftUI, but hey-ho.